You have 11 coins. One of them is fake, and has a different weight from the others: it can be either lighter or heavier.

 Then the fake coin is in group C, and all coins in A and B are genuine.

-For the second weighing, weigh three coins from C against three genuine coins.
+For the second weighing, weigh one coin from C against one genuine coin.

 Case 2: A and B do not balance